kerryland/auto-sound-sync/README.md

 It means you no longer have to use a clapper-board, or manually align wave-forms in your video editor.
 Just run ASS, and import the project file into your NLE editor.

 Most main-stream NLE video editors now have this included, so PluralEyes has gone away.
+Arguably there is no longer any need for this software either, unless you use Magix Vegas :-)

 ASS is a fork of the most excellent [auxmic](https://github.com/osmanovv/auxmic), and also makes use of [ffmpeg](https://ffmpeg.org/), and [SoundFingerprinting](https://github.com/AddictedCS/soundfingerprinting)

-## How to use it:
+# How to use it:

 1. Install [ffmpeg](https://ffmpeg.org/), and point ASS at it in the Options dialog.
 Leave "Synchronizer" set to "Soundfingerprinting".